franmontiel/PersistentCookieJar/README.md

 --------
 This is a really simple library but here are some of the things that it provides:
 * Possibility to clear the jar: `PersistentCookieJar` implements `ClearableCookieJar` interface that declares a `clear()` method for removing all cookies from the jar.

+* Possibility to clear session cookies: `PersistentCookieJar` implements `ClearableCookieJar` interface that declares a `clearSession()` method for removing session cookies from the jar.

 * Decoupled and extensible: `CookieCache` and `CookiePersitor` are interfaces so you can provide your own implementation for each one.
     * `CookieCache` represents an in-memory cookie storage. `SetCookieCache` is the provided implementation that uses a Set to store the Cookies.